 Silicon is known as a beautifying mineral and there are many health benefits associated with it.
-It not only helps strengthen connective tissues and bones but is also useful in skin and hair care.
-This element also plays a vital role in the prevention of atherosclerosis, insomnia, and tuberculosis.
+It not only helps strengthen connective tissues and bones but is also useful in skin, nail, and hair care.
+This element also plays a vital role in the prevention of atherosclerosis, insomnia, and tuberculosis, and aluminium toxicity.

 Silicon (Si) is the second most available element after oxygen found in the earth’s crust, and it is one of the most important elements used in high tech devices and semiconductors.
 It is a vital trace mineral required by the body for strong and flexible joints, glowing skin, and stronger bones.
 It is present in the human body in the form of either a derivative of silanate or silicic acid.
 It is also necessary for the diet as it increases the overall benefits of vitamin D, glucosamine, and calcium.
 This element is present in clay and sand, and also exists as a major part of rocks like quartz and granite.

 Earlier in human history, it was not regarded as a physiologically important element due to its substantial presence in the animal and plant tissues.
-However, with ongoing research, the health benefits of silicon have been clearly demonstrated.
-Let us look at the benefits in detail:
+However, with ongoing research, health benefits of this element have been clearly demonstrated.
+Let us look at the important benefits of silicon in detail:

-Silicon has been found to play a vital role in assisting calcium for the growth and maintenance of joints and bones.
+Silicon has been found to play a vital role in assisting calcium for the growth, maintenance and flexibility of joints and bones.
 It induces flexibility in the bones by increasing the amount of collagen, which is the protein component of bones.
 It also increases the rate of healing of bone dislocations and fractures.
 It is necessary for the maintenance of skeletal health.
 It elevates the deposition of different minerals like calcium in the bone tissues.

-Alopecia, or thinning of hair, is caused due to the intake of a refined diet that lacks nutrients, specifically silicon.
+Alopecia (baldness or thinning of hair) is caused due to the intake of a refined diet that lacks nutrients, specifically silicon.
 This mineral encourages the growth of thick and healthy hair.
 It also increases the luster and shine of hair.

 Prevents Aluminum Toxicity

 It has been found that higher amounts of aluminum are found in the brain lesions of patients suffering from the Alzheimer’s disease.
-It has been discovered that silicon, through its bonding with aluminum, prevents the absorption of the latter in the gastrointestinal tract, and can reduce the signs and symptoms of aluminum toxicity.
+Silicon, through its bonding with aluminum, prevents the absorption of the latter in the gastrointestinal tract, and can reduce the signs and symptoms of aluminium toxicity.